 -

-Kim Silverthorn BA, RPC, MPCC, CT
+Kim Silverthorn BA, RPC, MPCC, CT - Mental Health Advisor

 Kim Silverthorn is a registered Master Practitioner of Clinical Counselling (M.P.C.C.) through the Canadian Professional Counsellors Association and a Clinical Therapist (C.T.) through the Association of Counselling Therapy in Alberta.
 Kim is the owner/therapist of Tacit Knowledge, a counselling practice based in Beaumont.
 She has been a therapist for more than 30 years, and often works with clients who have specialized needs (First Responders, teaching staff, high risk offenders, Children’s Services families, etc).
 Kim has been writing a regular mental health article (now called "Dear Tacit") for the past 7 years or so - this article is featured weekly in newspapers and online news sites all across Canada, and in some locations in the United States.
 Kim also offers a broad range of Professional Development Training opportunities (all approved for Continuing Education Credits) for businesses, groups, or agencies who want to strengthen their own skills in the mental health field, or who are interested in creating a healthier working environment within their own team.